rebeccajanuario/rebeccajanuario/README.md

 ## Hiii I'm Rebecca Januario!

 - 🔭 I’m currently working on my profile
-- 🌱 I’m studying Analysis and System Development ( last semester )
+- 🌱 I’m studying Analysis and System Development ( graduating )
 - ⚡ Fun fact: What is in the Matrix?
 -->